osu-eesc/cms-docs/user-guide/docs/update-log.md

 # List of changes to the web guide

+- 3/16/2020
+    - Added info about "collapsible section" page sections for programs and projects.<p>&nbsp;</p>

 - 3/5/2020
-    - Added instructions for Educational Galleries.
+    - Added instructions for Educational Galleries.<p>&nbsp;</p>

 - 2/13/2020